matt77hias/MAGE-v0/meta/features.md

   * All light calculations are performed in linear space.
   * sRGB colors are converted from gamma to linear space by the CPU (*Frostbite*).
   * sRGB textures are converted from gamma to linear space by the GPU hardware support (ensures correct filtering and blending).
-  * Optional custom gamma correction before presenting (.e. brightness adjustment)
+  * Optional custom gamma correction before presenting (i.e. brightness adjustment)
 * Culling
   * Non-hierarchical
 * Depth buffer